MatthijsvdWielen/firely-docs-simplifier/implementation_guide/ig_management.rst

 Create a copy of your IG
 ------------------------

 Since the release of Simplifier 28.0 it is possible to create a copy of your Implementation guide.
-Due to the complexity of the feature it is currently (21-01-2022) a beta release.

 .. image:: ../images/CopyGuide.png
    :scale: 75%